ethanbreck/Kumar-Hackathon-Datasets/README.md

 ## Files in this Repo

-This Repo will contain JSON files for the datasets above
+This Repo will contain XLSX for the data